Chatbots vs. Live Chat: Which Should Win Over Your Business?

 A significant advantage of a chatbot?

-You make customer assistance available 24/7.
+You make customer assistance available 24/7 by investing in bot marketing.
 While a human representative needs a break, a chatbot is always available.
 Plus, you appeal to the wants and expectations of shoppers today.

 The disadvantages of using a chatbot